top of page

-Eva's driving artistic force is joy.
-After having spent years working as an advocate for domestic violence and sexual assault victims, she believes there is magic and revolution in revealing hope through plays.
+Eva's driving artistic force is play.
+After working for years as an advocate for victims of sexual assault and domestic violence, she believes that the joy found within communal storytelling is a potent tool for change and survival.
 Her favorite theater projects point the way toward light while embracing the darkness innate to the human experience.
-Eva thrives in teams that view love, community, and gratitude as the most powerful tools for survival.

-Eva recently earned her MFA at University of Houston's Professional Actor Training Program, where she was a stage combat teaching assistant and studied intimacy direction.
+Eva earned her MFA at University of Houston's Professional Actor Training Program.
+In addition to acting, she is a professional movement director with a focus on intimacy and stage combat.
+Her training as a dancer, actor combatant with the Society of American Fight Directors, and victim advocate all inform this work.
 She is an alum of the Commonwealth Shakespeare Company's Apprentice Program, and studied opera at the Bel Canto Institute in Florence, Italy.
-Outside of theater, Eva loves historical and vintage fashion, foraging, and trying to make stray animals like her.
+Outside of the theatre, Eva loves historical fashion, foraging, and trying to make stray animals like her.

 You’re by Sylvia Plath